 report in complete sentences; i.e. what went wrong and what went right,

 what could have been done differently to improve results, comparison of

 your results to accepted values (additional research may be required),

 calculating percent error, and general observations/theories that can be

 drawn from your results.
 Note: Number your question responses as they

-appear in the lab manual.
+appear in the lab procedure.
 Do not answer questions in paragraph form.
-It

-is not necessary to copy each question; however, include the question in
+It is not necessary to copy each question; however, include the question

 7. Conclusions include a concise summary of how successful you were in